GenoJ83/GenoJ83/README.md

 - 🔍 **Researcher** – Currently working on an **Intelligent Traffic Management System** to solve traffic challenges with in Kampala.
 - 💻 **Tech Enthusiast** – Constantly exploring new tools, frameworks, and open-source contributions.
-- 🌱 **Currently Learning** – Advanced React, renewable energy systems and AI for social impact.
+- 🌱 **Currently Learning** – Machine Learning, renewable energy systems and AI for social impact.

 ---